The history of Coconut Oil

 Coconut oil has a long shelf-life, allowing transportation and storage for long distances and times, and is also resistant to oxidation, so it doesn’t go rancid quickly.
 Rancidity is dangerous because it can generate free radicals, which have been proven to cause cancerous cells.

-A rich source of vitamins, minerals, and dietary fibre, our Organic Extra Virgin Coconut Oil can be used as a spread, in dressings, in smoothies, and even applied topically as a nourishing skin treatment.
+A rich source of vitamins, minerals, and dietary fiber, our Organic Extra Virgin Coconut Oil can be used as a spread, in dressings, in smoothies, and even applied topically as a nourishing skin treatment.

 Available in n 375ml and 500ml glass jars, you can transform your cooking with a simple touch of coconut oil and bring your recipes to life!

 We also have our Natural Organic Coconut Oil if you would like something with a little less kick.
-Extracted and refined without chemicals, our natural coconut oil has a neutral flavour for all cooking and baking requirements.
+Extracted and refined without chemicals, our natural coconut oil has a neutral flavor for all cooking and baking requirements.

 If you have any questions about our Organic Extra Virgin Coconut Oil, please don’t hesitate to contact us today, or head on over to our Facebook page where you’ll find our latest news, products, and recipes!